-Wall Control installs in minutes.
-Ease of installation was a key criterion during the design phase of this pegboard system.
-Manufactured with a built-in flange on all four sides, the Wall Control storage panel requires no pre-built framework and mounts directly to any flat surface.
+Wall Control pegboard installs in minutes.
+Ease of installation was a key criterion during the design phase of our metal peg board system.
+Manufactured with a built-in flange on all four sides, the Wall Control storage panel requires no pre-built framework for installing and mounts directly to any flat surface.
 The flange spaces the panel's perforated face away from the wall so that the hooks, brackets, and shelves will engage with no wasted area.
-The convenient standard sizes and modular design make these panels easy to handle and a snap to install.
-If you have traditional 16in stud spacing, you can hit studs all the way down your wall with Wall Control's brilliant mounting hole instructions on our standard 16in x 32in panels.
-If not, have no worries, we include drywall anchors as well, so hitting studs is not required, although obviously preferred, if possible.
+The convenient standard sizes and modular design make these panels easy to handle and install.
+If you have traditional 16in stud spacing, you can hit studs all the way down your wall with Wall Control's brilliant mounting hole locations on our standard 16in x 32in panels.
+If not, have no worries, we include drywall anchors as well, so hitting studs is not required, although preferred, if possible.

-Below we have listed some resources that should help with any installation questions you might have regarding Wall Control Pegboard and our Slotted Accessories.
+Below are resources, instructions and how-to videos that should help with any installation questions you might have regarding how to hang Wall Control Pegboard and use our Slotted Accessories.

 INSTALLATION VIDEO TUTORIALS:

 Wall Control pegboard panels can be installed into concrete or on a concrete block wall although we do not provide mounting hardware for concrete installations.
 We recommend using hardware designed specifically for masonry applications such as Tapcon or Power Pro screws.

 We recommend either mounting the products directly using Power Pro masonry screws or blue Tapcon Screws you can find at any local hardware store or by attaching two (or three) horizontal rows of 2"x4"s along the wall where the top, bottom, (and middle if you wish) mounting holes are located on the panel.
 This is what we found works best because it requires you to drill less holes in your concrete wall and gives the panels a very even surface to mount to.